Skip to content

 - Bi-directional and Forward-only (F1) model variants

-- Resolution and frame-rate scaling: output resolution in any aspect ration and/or resolution
+- Resolution and frame-rate scaling: output resolution in any supported aspect ratio and target resolution

 - Prompt enhancer: use LLM to enhance your short prompts